 We recently launched the Covid-19 Information Centre across Facebook.
 This dedicated space helps elevate official information and provides advice and tips from authoritative Facebook Pages.
 To ensure people have access to locally relevant information, we are featuring detailed information to access mental health and crisis helplines.
 In Australia, Lifeline, Kids Help Line, Beyond Blue, and Headspace, and in New Zealand, Lifeline & Youthline and 1737 Need to Talk all feature in the Covid-19 Information Centre.

 We understand that some communities are more vulnerable at this time and so we have prioritised additional support to organisations providing direct assistance services and prevention information to minimise risk.
 We have focussed our efforts on providing campaign funding and support to a range of Indigenous health services and family violence services at this time.

-In Australia, this includes National Aboriginal Community Controlled Health Organisation (NAACHO), the national peak body of Aboriginal Medical Health Services across Australia, who are working with local services to develop in-language and culturally relevant health information for Indigenous communities.
-It also includes WESTNET, 1800 RESPECT and Our Watch to promote their messaging campaigns on our services to connect to vulnerable Australians who may be experiencing family violence at this time.
+In Australia, this includes the National Aboriginal Community Controlled Health Organisation (NAACHO), the national peak body of Aboriginal Medical Health Services across Australia, which is working with local services to develop in-language and culturally relevant health information for Indigenous communities.
+It also includes WESTNET, 1800 RESPECT, and Our Watch to promote their messaging campaigns on our services to connect to vulnerable Australians who may be experiencing family violence at this time.

 In New Zealand, this includes Te Rōpu Whakakaupapa Urutā – the National Māori Pandemic Response Group, to promote their messaging campaigns on our services.
 We are also working with domestic violence organisations, Women’s Refuge and She Is Not Your Rehab to promote their messaging campaigns on our services to connect to vulnerable Kiwis who may need their help.